SWIC-177/curriculum-content/week-9.md

    1. `name` - a string
    1. `age` - a number
       The function will return a string that says "Welcome, [name]!" if the age is 18 or older.
 If the age is less than 18, the function will return "You are not old enough to enter, [name]."

+Note that ESLint might restructure your code a bit.
+That's fine.
+Try to ascertain why it does this.

 Just add it to your 'JS First Blood 🩸' repository.
 What matters is your **BrightSpace** video submission.